In The News

 He frequently writes and lectures about issues related to film finance production and distribution.
 In 2012, his article “The New Renaissance Paradigm – A Break-through Time For Artists” was published in the inaugural edition of the Berkeley Journal of Entertainment and Sports Law and his article “Life After Sundance: Distribution and Marketing for the 99 Percent” was published in Indiewire.
 Each January at the Sundance Film Festival, in conjunction with the New York State Film Office, Steven programs and moderates panels for filmmakers, producers and financiers.

-Before joining his current firm, Franklin, Weinrub, Rudell & Vassallo, Steven practiced as a shareholder with Greenberg Traurig, LLP from 2003-2012, and was a founding partner of Rudolph & Beer, LLP where he practiced from 1993-2003.
+Steven is presently practices at Lewis Brisbois Bisgaard & Smith LLP, where he serves as a partner and national co-chair of the Entertainment, Media & Sports practice.
+Before joining his current firm, Steven practiced at Franklin, Weinrib, Rudell & Vassallo, P.C., from 2012-2021 and was a shareholder with Greenberg Traurig, LLP from 2003-2012.
+He was a founding partner of Rudolph & Beer, LLP where he practiced from 1993-2003.

 Steven received his B.A. with Honors from Washington University in St. Louis in 1981.
 After working as a Legislative Assistant to United States Senator Arlen Specter from 1981-1983, Steven received his J.D. from The Villanova University School of Law, in 1986 where he was named to the Villanova Law Review.